wagoodman/bashful/README.md

     # a running process is read).
 This can be changed to only allow the
     # screen to be updated on an interval (to accomodate slower devices).
     event-driven: false

+    # This is the character/string that is replaced in the cmd section of a task to reference a downloaded url
+    exec-replace-pattern: '<exec>'

     # the number of tasks that can run simultaneously
     max-parallel-commands: 4